csb324/eleventy-obsidian-ninareth/notes/People/Rez's Family/Vask.md

 <span class="dataview inline-field"><span class="inline-field-key">Affiliation</span><span class="inline-field-value">[[Rez's Family]]</span></span>
 <span class="dataview inline-field"><span class="inline-field-key">Class</span><span class="inline-field-value"> Gunslinger</span></span>

 Copper hair, long blue overoat.
 Coppery scales on his face.
+Copper scales everywhere, because he's a copper dragon

 Carries a black onyx and obsidian gun.
 The hilt comes to almost a red ruby point.
 Can stab from the hilt, it shoots glass bullets that explode on impact.
 It's a family weapon from [[Victoria Several]], a blood pistol, NO ONE ELSE should touch it once he's stabbed himself with it.
 It's cursed, but only sometimes.
 He's maybe got something ~special~ building with Victoria.